-Trick to get paid for old, defunct UK and foreign currency – including coins
+Tips to get paid for UK and foreign currency – including old notes and even coins

-Many of us haven't been travelling internationally as much in the past two years due to the pandemic, and instead we've been clearing out our houses.
-If, like me, you've found a veritable treasure trove full of random coins and notes from countries you're not sure you ever visited, or even still exist, this is the blog for you.
-I'll show you how I turned mine easily into spendable cash and how you can, too.
+If the past couple of years involved less international travel and more home decluttering, then like me, you may have found a veritable treasure trove of random coins and notes from countries you're not sure you ever visited, or even still exist (and even if the country still does, the currency may not!).
+In this blog, I'll show you how I easily turned mine into spendable cash and how you can too.

-I had a search of my house for errant coins inspired by the MSE news article warning £1.4 billion pounds in old notes and £1 coins could be stashed in people's houses.
-So have a read of that if your sofa and piggybank-breaking coin collecting antics unearthed old £5 or £10 notes, or old round £1 coins as it goes through all the steps on how to make those spendable.
+My search was inspired by the 2021 MSE News article warning £1.4 billion in old notes and £1 coins could be stashed in people's homes – have a read of that if your sofa and piggybank-breaking coin-collecting antics unearth old £5 or £10 notes, or old round £1 coins, as it goes through all the steps on how to make those spendable.

-So, what did I do with my coin cache and why?
-My goal was to collect all the non-spendable in the UK coins together and exchange at the same time.
+My goal was to collect all the non-spendable-in-the-UK coins together and exchange them at the same time.
 However, the type of coin as well as its age needed to be taken into account to get the best bang for my bucks.
 Here's how I did it...

-If you're interested in my haul, I also found French francs, Italian lire, Swiss francs, Norwegian krone, Icelandic krona, US dollars, Euros, English florin (two shillings), sixpence, and Romanian leu.
-I've never been to Italy, Switzerland, Norway, or Romania so these coins have either been inherited from my family, or given to us in change instead of UK coinage.
+I also found French francs, Italian lire, Swiss francs, Norwegian kroner, Icelandic kronor, US dollars, euros, English florin (two shillings), sixpences and Romanian lei.
+I've never been to Italy, Switzerland, Norway or Romania so these coins have been inherited from my family, or given to us in change instead of UK coinage.

-If your notes are in an old, defunct currency you'll usually still be able to exchange them with Leftover currency but do be advised that as with the defunct coins, they're being bought for their collectable value – so you may get less than you expect.
-This is why I chose to keep my English £1 bank note, also because it's pretty cool.
+If your notes are in a defunct currency you'll usually still be able to exchange them with Leftover Currency, but do note that as with the defunct coins, they're being bought for their collectable value – so you may get less than you expect.
+This is why I chose to keep my English £1 banknote, also because it's pretty cool.

 You may be able to sell them for a little more on eBay (a quick check suggests I could get up to £2 for my note), but obviously that's going to take longer, be more hassle, and you'll have to pay eBay fees.
 See our eBay & second-hand selling guide for tips if this is what you choose.